 - We need to resist the effort to privatize public education.
 Education should not be considered a business with a bottom line.
 Rather, education is the cornerstone of our democracy.
 It is about enlightening and empowering young minds with knowledge — not producing standardized test scores and profits.

-- The earliest years of a child’s education are where we need to make the greatest efforts to ensure that children come to school ready to learn.
-This means investing in quality preventative health care, daycare for working parents, counseling, and parental support.
+- Our state must invest in quality preventative health care, daycare for working parents, counseling, and parental support.
+The earliest years of a child’s education are where we need to make the greatest efforts to ensure that children come to school ready to learn.

 - Maine should ensure affordable higher education by increasing state support for the University of Maine system.

-- To improve job access, we need to improve funding to the Maine Community College System to make it more responsive to workforce demand.
+- We need to improve funding to the Maine Community College System to make it more responsive to workforce demand.